abhisheksubbu/abhisheksubbu.github.io/_posts/2020-06-15-salesforce-azure-devops.md

     - Work Item Process can be left with default option (Agile)
 3. Open the project.
 4. Click the "Repos" tab.
 5. Click on "Generate Git Credentials".
 Copy the username and password somewhere safely.
 If you refresh this screen, you will not be able to see the password again.
 We will require this username & password when executing git commands.
+(I needed this step while configuring the DevOps in Ubuntu Linux machine.
+While trying out in Windows machine, it didn't even need this generated Git credentials.)

 ## Step 4.
 Getting the SF Org codebase to push to Azure Git repo
 In this step, we will pull the codebase from salesforce and organize it in the way we want to version control it.
 Then, we will commit this code to the Azure Git repo we created in Step 3.